When and How to Change Your Furnace Filter

-Caring for your furnace can go a long way in the period in between furnace service appointments.
-One of the easiest, and essential, ways to take care of your furnace lies in switching out your furnace filter.
-Having a filthy air filter may contribute to a variety of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are month after month.
+Caring for your furnace can help quite a bit in the period in between furnace service appointments.
+One of the simplest, and essential, ways to take care of your furnace lies in switching out your furnace filter.
+Having a filthy air filter may contribute to a number of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are month after month.

 So what goes in to consideration when you should change your furnace filter?